KDE/breeze/README.md

 * Changing the corner radius will sometimes require a logout and login again before updating properly.

 ## Installation
 ClassikStyles requires an up-to-date version of KDE Frameworks (5.78), as well as Qt 5.15, so please check you have these in kinfocenter before trying to install.
+You can either download the pre-built packages or compile from source.
 ### Pre-built packages
 [Raw binary packages of version 2.0 are available for download here](https://github.com/paulmcauley/classikstyles/releases/tag/2.0.breeze5.21.80).
-The .rpm files will work in distributions such as OpenSUSE, Fedora or Mageia, and the .deb files will work in KDE Neon, and Debian Testing/Unstable.
+The .rpm files will work in distributions such as OpenSUSE, Fedora or Mageia, and the .deb files will work in KDE Neon and Debian Testing/Unstable.

 &nbsp;
 &nbsp;